-Here, we will discuss more about continuous development techniques.
+Here, we will discuss more continuous development techniques.

 Need for Continuous Development

-In the beginning of consumer software i.e. early 90s, most softwares were keep updated during months of development and distributed to consumers on a once per year basis.
-New features were developed and tested heavily over several months and after over aperiod of one year a new version were released.
-User used to discover and report bugs but had to wait for over an year for the release of updated version.
-Today however, developers are able to push new software versions live on an immediate basis – updating their software with new features dozens and dozens of times in a single year.
+At the beginning of consumer software i.e. the early 90s, most software was keep updated during months of development and distributed to consumers on a once per year basis.
+New features were developed and tested heavily over several months and after over a period of one year a new version was released.
+The user used to discover and report bugs but had to wait for over a year for the release of an updated version.
+Today, however, developers are able to push new software versions live on an immediate basis – updating their software with new features dozens and dozens of times in a single year.

-With a continuous approach, developers use ongoing development with smaller incremental changes that can be quickly deployed, and easily withdrawn in case problems arise.
-Continuous development relies on effective automated application testing; ensuring that a high quality standard is maintained before the code is deployed.
-By automating testing, developers minimize the amount of manual quality assurance that is typically required for a deployment.
+With a continuous approach, developers use ongoing development with smaller incremental changes that can be quickly deployed and easily withdrawn in case problems arise.
+Continuous development relies on effective automated application testing; ensuring that a high-quality standard is maintained before the code is deployed.
+By automating testing, developers minimize the amount of manual quality assurance that is typically required for deployment.

 Steps To Setting Up A Continuous Development System